agbhatia/integer_server/README.md

 ### Testing

-Unit tests were writting using `unittest`.
+Unit tests were written using `unittest`.
 You can find the tests at `integer_server/calculators/test_calculators.py`.
 The tests define a hard coded sequence of fibonacci and happy numbers sequences and make sure that the calculator functions match those hard coded lists.

 ### Code Organization and Architecture